zuozhenggh/learning-library/data-management-library/database/machine-learning/oml4sql/oml4sql-anomaly-detection/oml4sql-anomaly-detection.md

 ## Task 3: Data Preparation

 1. It is recommended to have SQL Developer installed on your host machine so that you can interact with the data in a more friendly way.
+You need access to remote desktop with novnc link that you copied from of Resource Manager/Stacks/Stack Details/Application Information/Remote Desktop/copy, once you enter in the VM remote, you need open a Linux terminal and execute the command  ". setEnv" and wait for that start database service, If it asks you to replace the scripts in the terminal type A for all questions.
+To see the service name, open other Linux Terminal and execute lsnrctl status command.

 * You can download here [SQL Developer Download](https://www.oracle.com/tools/downloads/sqldev-downloads.html).

 2. Once installed SQL Developer, you need to configure the remote connection in SSH Hosts of SQL Developer feature, following these instructions: